Fat Transfer to Face in London & UK

 Are fat injections, lipofilling and fat grafting the same thing?Yes, fat injections, lipofilling and fat grafting are the same thing.

-They all refer to the process of removing fat from a donor area and injecting it back to the area needed to be treated.
-You may also come across a term ‘microlipoinjection’, which again refers to the same technique.
+They all refer to the process of removing fat from a donor area and injecting it back into the area needed to be treated.

 What To Expect